-- “I could learn how to do this on my own.”
+“I could learn how to do this on my own.”
 In the internet age you can learn basically whatever you fancy online and for free.
 But that’s not the point of online courses.
 Online courses are a shortcut to an outcome and that’s what you have to emphasize in your copy.
-Say something like, “It took me 2 years to master this concept, but I’ll get you to where I am in just three weeks.”
+Say something like, “It took me two years to master this concept, but I’ll get you to where I am in just three weeks.”

-- “Why would I buy from you when _______ is selling a course on the same topic?”
+“Why would I buy from you when _______ is selling a course on the same topic?”
 A lot of course instructors get a case of “imposter syndrome” where they feel that they’re not enough of an expert to be selling a course on their topic, and that thought might run through your student’s minds, too.
 Say something like, “I’ve been where you’ve been, and it wasn’t all that long ago.
-I remember what you’re going through because I was in your shoes just 2 years ago.
+I remember what you’re going through because I was in your shoes just two years ago.
 I’m not some expert who has been teaching on this topic for 20 years and has long since forgotten what it feels like to be in the beginning stages, I’m simply someone who figured out what works and wants to share my method with you.”

 5. Use clear calls to action

 A call to action is exactly what it sounds like: text or an image that’s calling out to your reader to take an action.
 And, it can be as simple as “Enroll now!” or a little punchier, “Join the fun and buy today!”